Hebrews 3 – Jesus, Superior to Moses

 iii.
 We must also have great urgency about today.
 “Select the strongest man you know, and suppose that everything in reference to your eternal welfare is to depend upon whether he lives to see the next year.
 With what anxiety would you hear of his illness, how concerned you would be about his health?
 Well, sinner, your salvation is risked by you upon your own life, is that any more secure?”
 (Spurgeon)

-c.
+d.
 As in the rebellion, in the day of trial: The day of trial refers first to the trial at Meribah (Numbers 20:1-13).
-But more generally it speaks of Israel’s refusal to trust and enter the Promised Land during the Exodus (Numbers 13:30-14:10).
-God did not accept their unbelief and condemned that generation of unbelief to die in the wilderness (Numbers 14:22-23 and 14:28-32).
+More generally it speaks of Israel’s refusal to trust and enter the Promised Land during the Exodus (Numbers 13:30-14:10).
+God did not accept their unbelief and He condemned that generation of unbelief to die in the wilderness (Numbers 14:22-23 and 14:28-32).

-e.
+f.
 Therefore I was angry with that generation: God’s anger was kindled against that generation on account of their unbelief.
 They refused to trust God for the great things He promised, and they were unwilling to continue in trust.
 Therefore the could not enter the rest God had appointed for them, the Land of Canaan.

 2. (12-15) Beware: Don’t be like the generation that perished in the wilderness.